Developer Docs

 DMARCTXTTells receiving mailboxes how to handle unauthenticated messages.

 DNS propagation can take a few minutes or longer depending on the provider.
-GoSend checks public DNS and the SES identity status before allowing send requests.
+GoSend checks public DNS and the SES identity status before allowing GoSend-managed AWS SES send requests.
+For your own sender account, GoSend only checks that the from address matches the account's default from email; the email provider decides whether that sender is allowed.

 API